Wall Street Bombing

 In 1919, 30 mail bombs were posted to prominent politicians and businessmen.
 Many of these were intercepted but 8 bombs were delivered and detonated in 8 different American cities killing 3 people.

 The Wall Street Bombing was also believed to be linked to the arrest of two Italian immigrants, Nicola Sacco and Bartolemeo Vanzetti, who had been charged with a robbery in Braintree, Massachusetts that had resulted in the murder of two people.
-The evidence against both Sacco and Vanzetti was less than conclusive but both were known to be anarchists.
+The evidence against both Sacco and Vanzetti were less than conclusive but both were known to be anarchists.

 Many people believed them to be innocent of the crime and that they were in fact in prison for their political beliefs.
 It was thought that they may have been the political prisoners the leaflets were referring to.